The Board has adopted the following Board Charter:

 The business of the Company is managed under the direction of the Board of Directors.
 The Board is accountable to shareholders of the Company for the performance of the Company.

-Each Director of the Company will act in good faith in the best interests of the Company and collectively oversee and appraise the strategies, major policies, processes and performance of the Company using care and diligence to ensure that the Company’s long term sustainability is assured.
+Each Director of the Company will act in good faith in the best interests of the Company and collectively oversee and appraise the strategies, major policies, processes and performance of the company using care and diligence to ensure that Company’s long term sustainability is assured.

 Directors will not misuse their position on the Board to advance personal interests nor to represent particular constituencies.
 Directors will not use information available to them as Board members to advance personal interests or agendas.

 Directors are required to inform the Board of any conflicts or potential conflicts of interest they may have in relation to particular items of business.
 Directors must absent themselves from discussion or decisions on those matters.